atrosekta/rust-electrical-wiki/content/utils.md

 Notes:

-- Use the Computer Station to view CCTV Camera, control the PTZ Camera or fly the Drone.
+- Use the Computer Station to view CCTV Camera, control the PTZ Camera, fly the Drone or control an Auto Turret.
 - Mount a Computer Station and in the bottom left, add an ID for a camera or drone.
 Select the ID from the list on the left and begin viewing or operating.
-- Anyone can add any camera to any computer station.
+- Anyone can add any camera or turret to any computer station.
 - The maximum number of cameras you can add to a computer is 20.
 - The game has pre-placed cameras at some of the monuments, here is the current list.